Tuberculosis (TB) is a serious, infectious illness that takes a long time to cure. It’s spread by coughing from those who already have the disease.

 If your child is five or older they are no longer eligible for the vaccine.

-Children aged between 6 months and 5 years may need to have a tuberculin skin test first to detect whether they have already been infected with TB.
+Children aged between six months and five years old years may need to have a skin test first to detect whether they have already been infected with TB.
 This test is called the Mantoux test.

-If your child has to have this test it will be carried out 72 hours before your child gets the vaccine.
+If your child requires this test it will need to be carried out 72 hours before your child gets the vaccine.
 You’ll receive more information on this test when your child is booked in to get vaccinated.

 Information for parents and carers